 Block Chain use in Record and Document Management

 Block Chain technology started out powering the Bitcoin.
 Technology start-ups are harness its strength for many other uses.
-Like a fish in water, Record and Document Management is one application that makes sense to use block chain.
+Record and Document Management is one application that makes sense to use block chain.

 What is a Blockchain

 The blockchain is an incorruptible digital ledger of economic transaction that can be programmed to record not just financial transactions but virtually everything of value”